-The SLC-500 family of Programmable Logic Controllers was a quite popular when it launched in the early nineties.
+The SLC-500 family of Programmable Logic Controllers was quite popular when it launched in the early nineties.

 The SLC-500 also programmed with software and instructions nearly identical to the PLC-5.